 4. Take advantage of start-up tax breaks

-If you plan to start a business this year—or start another business, the ATO allows you to deduct many of the costs that you incur when you establish your business.
-They include:
+If you plan to start a business this year—or launch a second business—the ATO allows you to deduct many of the costs incurred when establishing your operations.
+These can include:

-• ASIC registration fee and other Government fees
+- ASIC registration fees and other Government charges

 5. Keep records of bad debts

-Keeping accurate records of bad debts, however, can net you some significant tax deductions.
-If guilt is standing in your way, donate that portion of your refund to charity—also tax-deductible.
-That’s a win whichever way you look at it.
+Accurate records of bad debts can deliver significant tax deductions.
+If guilt is the barrier, donate that portion of your refund to charity—also tax-deductible.
+Either way, you win.

 To learn more about getting your business off on the right financial foot during the coming year, contact the knowledgeable financial strategists at Strategic Specialists today!